 Do I still have rights during a national emergency?

-The Act says that the Governor in Council is subject to the Canadian Charter of Rights and Freedoms and the Canadian Bill of Rights when taking special temporary measures.
+The Act says the Governor in Council is subject to the Canadian Charter of Rights and Freedoms and the Canadian Bill of Rights when taking special temporary measures.

 What is a public welfare emergency?